graetz23/JWave/README.md

 The original time series can be reconstructed by the reverse( .. ) method with no losses; see examples or JUnit tests!
 Anyway, the implementation of JWave is based on several Design Patterns and hopefully appears user-friendly.
-Have a look at the Wiki pages or into the JUnit tests for usage.
+Have a look at the the JUnit tests or at the Wiki pages for a detailed usage.